-Student-athletes are to arrive at class on time, not leave early, be prepared for all classes, be attentive in taking notes, and active in participating in class discussions and complete all assignments.
+Student-athletes are to arrive at class on time, not leave early, be prepared for all classes, be attentive/actively participate in class and complete all assignments.

 Student-athletes are to communicate openly, honestly and respectfully with others as well as respect the property of others.
-Hazing or any initiation activities, of any type, are prohibited.
+Hazing or any initiation activities of any type are prohibited.